leeclaire156/Team-Profile-Generator/README.md

   ### `Visual Studio Code [VSC]` - *Strongly Recommended*

-  * If you'd like to make changes to this code or the README file generated, Visual Studio Code is recommended and can be downloaded for free [here](https://code.visualstudio.com/download).
+  * If you'd like to make changes to this code or the HTML file generated, Visual Studio Code is recommended and can be downloaded for free [here](https://code.visualstudio.com/download).

   ### `Node version 16` - **REQUIRED** to generate files and utilize dependencies
   * Go to [Node's homepage, https://nodejs.org/en/](https://nodejs.org/en/), then [Downloads](https://nodejs.org/en/download/) and scroll down to the [Previous Releases](https://nodejs.org/en/download/releases/) bullet point.